 Let's start with a minimal physical background.
 It is well-known, that one-loop effective action for a general field theory with a given action $S[\phi]$ can be expressed in terms of derivative of action with respect to the fields:

-where $\phi_{i}$ denotes a "background field" and Latin letters denotes the whole set of its indices\footnote{Here the actual type of these indices is not important (e.g. this set can contain both space-time and SU(N) indices), so Latin letters used only for convenience.}.
-So, the main quantity, which determine the effective action is a differential operator
+where $\phi_{i}$ denotes a fields and Latin letters denotes the whole set of its indices\footnote{Here the actual type of these indices is not important (e.g. this set can contain both space-time and SU(N) indices), so Latin letters used only for convenience.}.
+So, the main quantity, which determines the effective action is a differential operator

 In the most general case, this operator has the following form: